karthikreddii/roman-numerals/README.md

 ## Getting Started

--- After cloning the project, navigate to your project location(for example /Users/username/workspace/roman-numerals) and run this command `make run`.
+- After cloning the project, navigate to your project location(for example /Users/username/workspace/roman-numerals) and run command `make run`.
 This will start the docker container and will deploy your code.
--- If you make any changes to your code and want to deploy and test it, run this command `make deploy` or you can deploy with this command too `mvn clean install -P autoInstallBundle` -- If you want to run just the test case, run this command `make test` or you can test with this command too `mvn clean test`
+- If you make any changes to your code and want to deploy and test it, run command `make deploy` or you can deploy by using this command too `mvn clean install -P autoInstallBundle`
+- If you want to run just the test cases, run command `make test` or you can also test by using this command too `mvn clean test`

 ## Other Useful commands

--- To stop the docker instance run this command `docker stop roman-numerals` -- To start the docker instance run this command `docker start roman-numerals`
+- To stop the docker instance run command `docker stop roman-numerals`
+- To start the docker instance run command `docker start roman-numerals`

 ## ssh and logging

--- To ssh into docker container using this command `docker exec -it roman-numerals sh` -- To tail the logs after ssh, use this command `tail -f  sling/logs/error.log`
+- To ssh into docker container, use command `docker exec -it roman-numerals sh`
+- To tail the logs after ssh, use command `tail -f  sling/logs/error.log`

 ## How to use